 The Company's management is responsible for establishing and maintaining adequate internal control over financial reporting.
 Any system of internal control over financial reporting, no matter how well designed, has inherent limitations.
 Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.
-There have been no changes in the Company's internal control over financial reporting during the three months ended March 31, 2018 that have materially affected, or are reasonably likely to materially affect, internal control over financial reporting and procedures in place to provide reasonable assurance that any information required to be disclosed by the Company under securities legislation is recorded, processed, summarized and reported within the applicable time periods and to ensure that required information is gathered and communicated to the Company's management so that decisions can be made about timely disclosure of that information.
-There have been no significant changes in the Company's disclosure controls during the three months ended March 31, 2018 that could significantly affect disclosure controls subsequent to the date the Company carried out its evaluation.
+There have been no changes in the Company's internal control over financial reporting during the six months ended June 30, 2018 that have materially affected, or are reasonably likely to materially affect, internal control over financial reporting.
+The Company has disclosure controls and procedures in place to provide reasonable assurance that any information required to be disclosed by the Company under securities legislation is recorded, processed, summarized and reported within the applicable time periods and to ensure that required information is gathered and communicated to the Company's management so that decisions can be made about timely disclosure of that information.
+There have been no significant changes in the Company's disclosure controls during the six months ended June 30, 2018 that could significantly affect disclosure controls subsequent to the date the Company carried out its evaluation.